plytro/docker-plex/README.md

 docker plex
 ===========

-This is a Dockerfile to set up (https://plex.tv/ "Plex Media Server")
+This is a Dockerfile to set up [Plex Media Server](https://plex.tv/)

 ### Build from docker file